Get more practice with the workbook

 The noun 'utterance' has its etymology rooted in the Old English word 'ūtian,' which means 'to put out' or 'to emit.'
 This Old English term is related to 'ūt,' meaning 'out' or 'outside.'
 Over time, 'utterance' evolved to encompass the act of producing vocal sounds, particularly in the context of speech.
 It captures the idea of words or sounds being 'put out' or expressed from within, transforming thoughts, ideas, or intentions into audible language.
 Thus, the etymology of 'utterance' reflects the fundamental concept of communication through spoken language, where individuals articulate and express their thoughts and feelings, making it a key term in the study of linguistics and the understanding of human expression.

-Find the meaning of utterance:
+Find the correct meaning of the noun utterance:

 Try Again!